sourcegraph/sourcegraph-open-in-intellij/README.md

 Please apply the following configurations in your `User Settings` on Sourcegraph:

 - `openInIntellij.basePath`: [REQUIRED] The absolute path on your computer where your git repositories live.
-This extension requires all git repos to be already cloned under this path with their original names. `"/Users/yourusername/src"` is a valid absolute path, while `"~/src"` is not.
+This extension requires all git repos to be already cloned under this path with their original names, which the final path can later be altered using the `openInIntellij.replacements` option.
+  - Note: `"/Users/yourusername/src"` is a valid absolute path, while `"~/src"` is not.

-- `openInIntellij.useBuiltin`: [OPTIONAL] Set to `true` if you are using this extension on Windows.
+- `openInIntellij.useBuiltin`: [OPTIONAL] Set to `true` if you would like to open files using the Intellij's built-in REST API, or if you are using this extension on Windows.

 - `openInIntellij.replacements`: [OPTIONAL] Set to an object that includes pairs of strings, where each key will be replaced by its value in the final url.
 The key can be a string or a RegExp, and the value must be a string.
 For example, using `"openInIntellij.replacements": {"(?<=Documents\/)(.*[\\\/])": "sourcegraph-$1"}` will add `sourcegraph-` in front of the string that matches the `(?<=Documents\/)(.*[\\\/])` RegExp pattern, while `"openInIntellij.replacements": {"sourcegraph-": ""}` will remove `sourcegraph-` from the final URL.

 - `openInIntellij.osPaths`: [OPTIONAL] Takes object.
 The extension uses the assigned path for the detected Operating System when available.
 If no platform is detected then we will keep using the basePath provided with `openInIntellij.basePath`.
-Currently support `"windows"`, `"mac"`, and `"linux"` as keys.
+  - Note: Currently support `"windows"`, `"mac"`, and `"linux"` as keys.

 ## Configuration for Windows users